stanfordroboticsclub/UDPComms/README.md

 # UDPComms

 This is a simple library to enable communication between different processes (potentially on different machines) over a network using UDP.
-It's goals a simplicity and easy of understanding and reliability.
-It works for devices on the `10.0.0.X` subnet although this can easiliy be changed.
+It's goals a simplicity and easy of understanding.
+It can send messages to processes running on the same device or to proceses on other devices on the same network (configured using scopes).

 Currently it works in python 2 and 3 but it should be relatively simple to extend it to other languages such as C (to run on embeded devices) or Julia (to interface with faster solvers).

-This new verison of the library automatically determines the type of the message and trasmits it along with it, so the subscribers can decode it correctly.
+The library automatically determines the type of the message and trasmits it along with it, so the subscribers can decode it correctly.
 While faster to prototype with then systems with explicit type declaration (such as ROS) its easy to shoot yourself in the foot if types are mismatched between publisher and subscriber.

+Note that this library doesn't provide any message security.
+Unless you are using `Scope.Local()` on both ends, not only can anyone on your network evesdrop on messages they can also spoof messages very easily.

 ## Usage